Prioritising personal safety

 Assess your surroundings

-Is there anything around which is cause for alarm?
+Is there anything around that is cause for alarm?
 For example, a potential weapon or dangerous animal.
 Think about how you will get out if things get difficult.

 Assess the client/s: